sweirich/lambda-n-ways/doc/Lambda-Calculus-Quickly.md

 - Canonically Named
 - ...

 These implementations differ not just in their representations of syntax (i.e. the type  definitions for variables and binders), but also in the algorithms that they use for the implementation of alpha-equivalence and capture-avoiding substitution functions.
-Each of these choices also leads to invariants that must be maintained when working with this data structure,especially when working with open terms.
+Each of these choices also leads to invariants that must be maintained when working with this data structure, especially when working with open terms.
 For example, when using de Bruijn indicies, it is important to keep track of the current scope (i.e. number of variables in scope) so that terms can be shifted when they change scope.
-Similarly, when working with names, an implementation might keep track of the names that are currently in scope (or all of the names that have ever been mentioned) so that new names can be chosen that are "fresh enough".
+Similarly, when working with names, an implementation might keep track of the variables that are currently in scope (or all of the names that have ever been mentioned) so that new names can be chosen that are "fresh enough".

 Why are there so many?

-What should we think about when selecting an implementation?
+And, what should we think about when selecting an implementation?

 What do we want from a binding implementation?